 Overused words will ruin your prose

 Every writer has words or phrases that habitually show up in their work.
 Like a verbal tick, writers insert them without even thinking.
-They become fillers when we need something in the space, or a crutch when we’re not sure what the character should really be doing.
-They badger the reader by constantly drawing attention to themselves forcing the reader to examine the box, rather than the story inside.
-Don’t let overused words ruin your prose.
+They become fillers when we need a beat in dialogue, or a crutch when we’re not sure what the character should really be doing.
+They badger the reader by constantly drawing attention to themselves, forcing the reader to see the prose, rather than the story.
+Don’t let overused words ruin your novel.

 Identifying an overused word